LOADING ...

 at

-Then one morning I spot an ad in the Press announcing
+Then one I spot an ad in the Press Register announcing

 Bob Cooke at the Admiral Corner bar at the Admiral Sims

-Bob had been the leader of a group in New Orleans
+Bob had been the of a great group in New Orleans

 I studied him from far early that summer and then we friends

-I was the sorcerer's observing him from a barstool
+I was the sorcerer's apprentice him from a barstool

 I popped in on his one night,